Exercise Science, PhD

 Program of Study (must have 45 hours remaining after approval)

-- The student and his/her advisor will determine the Program of Study, including the required courses, deficiency courses, and general area of research for the dissertation.
-The Program of Study must be completed by the end of the first year and approved by the faculty mentor and one additional faculty member from their respective School or Department (considered the Program Committee) as well as the Doctoral Program Committee Chair.
-After this approval, the student will submit the Program of Study form with course information to the Graduate Studies Office.
-Please note, no more than six independent study/research credit hours are recommended; however, the Program of Study is determined by the student, faculty mentor, and an additional faculty member in the School or Department.
+- The student and his/her advisor will determine the program of study, including the required courses, deficiency courses, and general area of research for the dissertation.
+The program of study must be completed by the end of the first year and approved by the faculty mentor and one additional faculty member from their respective school or department (considered the program committee) as well as the Doctoral Program Committee chair.
+After this approval, the student will submit the program of study form with course information to the Office of Graduate.
+Please note, no more than six independent study/research credit hours are recommended; however, the program of study is determined by the student, faculty mentor, and an additional faculty member in the school or department.

 Comprehensive Exam